-Fourteenth Sunday in Ordinary Time A/2005
+Fourteenth Sunday in Ordinary Time A2023

-As you know, the Israelites went through many trials and suffering.
-In time of hardships, one of the roles of the prophets was to help people keep their hope alive by announcing to them God's consolation and visitation.
-The message of the prophet Zechariah that we heard in the first reading proclaims precisely a time of peace and liberation from God.
-This is the reason for joy and gladness to which the prophet invites the people: the end of suffering is in sight; the Messiah is about to appear.
+When we read the history of the world, we learn that beside the holocaust, the people of Israel went through many troubles and suffering.
+In every difficult time, one of the roles of the prophets was to help the people cope with the situation in keeping their faith in God and to hope for his consolation and visitation.

+The message of the prophet Zechariah we heard in today's first reading has to be situated in that context.
+The prophet proclaims precisely a time of peace and liberation from God.
+The people have to rejoice and be glad because the end of their suffering is in sight.
+The Messiah is about to appear.
 He will be a just and a victorious king; he will be the liberator of his people.

-Let me remind you that whenever a prophet gives a message, it always refers to both short term and to long term.
-With regard to the short term, it can be said that when Israel was a colonized country, exploited and oppressed by foreign powers, every rising of a new king was seen as God's attempt to liberate his people.
-What is surprising, however, in the prophecy of Zechariah is that he promises a savior who will not come at the head of a powerful army, with horses and chariots, but "meek and riding on an ass".
+We have to know that whenever a prophet prophesizes, his message refers always to both short term and long term.
+With regard to the short term, it can be said that when Israel was a colonized country, exploited and oppressed by foreign powers, every rising of a new king in the country was seen as God's attempt to liberate his people.
+What is surprising, however, in the prophecy of Zechariah is that he promises a savior who will not come at the head of a powerful army, with horses and chariots, but a king "meek and riding on an ass".

 Such a king will remove from the city every sign of military power; he will destroy all weapons of war and all means of violence.
 In spite of all that, he will be victorious and his reign will go to the ends of the earth.
+This prophecy by Zechariah is the opposite of the popular idea of what a king should be.
+The Messiah is not someone who will be served; instead he is the one who will focus his attention on the needs of others and serve them.